DevAgile/whatsapp-clone/README.md

+# Whatsapp clone made using react (desktop only)

+check this awesome whatsapp desktop only app made using react just by [clicking here](https://whatsapp-clone-649c7.web.app/rooms/9CJsJewu0k1uzpUzVHlH)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).